Does Your Child’s IEP Actually Support Inclusion?

 You’ll complete a short intake form and send your child’s current IEP.

-Before we meet, I review the parts of the IEP that lay the foundation for inclusion, especially Present Levels, one or two priority goals, accommodations, and the Service Grid/LRE.
+Before we meet, I review the sections that lay the foundation for inclusion:

 Live Inclusive IEP Audit™ on Zoom.